john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

     >>> 9 / 7
     1

-But you can also do algebra with stored variables:
+But you can also do algebra (math with variables):

     >>> x = 20
     >>> x += 1